Skip to content

 Metrics

-• Parse structured logs with Promtail or Vector to derive koda_task_*, koda_auth_*, and koda_provider_* metrics.
+• Parse structured logs with Promtail or Vector for narrative incident context that metrics cannot carry.

 Monitoring checklist